 - Providing for County participation in several multi-County human service and regional planning programs

 - Assisting local units of government, through intergovernmental contracts, in areas of public works, human services, law enforcement, etc., and sometimes granting the full faith and credit of the County to secure borrowing for local projects.

 Summarizations are from "County Government at Work" 1998-1999 Edition

 Authors: Professor Lynn Harvey Professor Kenneth VerBurg

-The Livingston County Board of Commissioners normally meets on the first and third Monday of every month.
+The Livingston County Board of Commissioners normally meets on two Monday evenings of every month.
 Please check the calendar to confirm the dates.
 The meetings are held at 7:30 p.m. in the Board Chambers located on the second floor of the Administration Building at 304 E. Grand River, Howell, Michigan.

-The Livingston County Finance Committee normally meets on the second and fourth Wednesday of each month.
+The Livingston County Finance Committee normally meets on two Wednesday mornings of each month.
 Please check the calendar to confirm the dates.
 The meetings are held at 7:30 a.m. in Board Chambers, located on the second floor of the Administration Building at 304 E. Grand River, Howell, Michigan.